Mission Overview

 Astroquery Example

-CDIPS data products are available in the MAST Portal and astroquery.mast.
+CDIPS data products are available in the MAST Portal and via astroquery.mast.
 For those who want to download light curves for a single target, or all light curves for a given Sector, see the following Python code example below.
-NOTE: There are tens of thousands of light curves for a given Sector, thus downloading all of the products can take the better part of a day, even with good internet connections.
-By default, the light curve files will be downloaded under a folder called "mastDownload" in the same working directory that your run the Python script from.
+NOTE: There are (up to) tens of thousands of light curves for a given Sector, thus downloading all of the products can take the better part of a day, even with a good internet connection.
+By default, the light curve files will be downloaded under a folder called "mastDownload" in the same working directory that you run the Python script from.
 Expand the box below for a sample script.

 from astroquery.mast import Observations